Ways to count values in a worksheet

 For more information, see the article DCOUNT function.

-Count cells in a range based on multiple conditions by using a single function or a combination of functions
+Count cells in a range based on multiple conditions by using the COUNTIFS function or a combination of COUNT and IF functions

 Use the COUNTIFS function or a combination of the COUNT and IF functions.